Estranged husband, girlfriend in court for missing mom case

 -

-This photo provided by the New Canaan Police Department shows Michelle C. Troconis.
+This photo provided by the New Canaan Police Department shows Fotis Dulos.
 Police in Connecticut have arrested a missing mother of five's estranged husband and his girlfriend on charges of evidence tampering and hindering prosecution.
-New Canaan authorities announced Sunday, June 2, 2019, the arrests of 51-year-old Fotis Dulos and 44-year-old Troconis.
+New Canaan authorities announced Sunday, June 2, 2019, the arrests of 51-year-old Dulos and 44-year-old Michelle C. Troconis.
 Both were detained on $500,000 bail and are scheduled to be arraigned Monday in Norwalk Superior Court.
 Details of the allegations were not released.
 (New Canaan Police Department via AP) less

 Photo: AP

-This photo provided by the New Canaan Police Department shows Michelle C. Troconis.
-Police in Connecticut have arrested a missing mother of five's estranged husband and his girlfriend on charges of evidence ... more
+This photo provided by the New Canaan Police Department shows Fotis Dulos.
+Police in Connecticut have arrested a missing mother of five's estranged husband and his girlfriend on charges of evidence tampering ... more

-This photo provided by the New Canaan Police Department shows Michelle C. Troconis.
+This photo provided by the New Canaan Police Department shows Fotis Dulos.
 Police in Connecticut have arrested a missing mother of five's estranged husband and his girlfriend on charges of evidence tampering and hindering prosecution.
-New Canaan authorities announced Sunday, June 2, 2019, the arrests of 51-year-old Fotis Dulos and 44-year-old Troconis.
+New Canaan authorities announced Sunday, June 2, 2019, the arrests of 51-year-old Dulos and 44-year-old Michelle C. Troconis.
 Both were detained on $500,000 bail and are scheduled to be arraigned Monday in Norwalk Superior Court.
 Details of the allegations were not released.
 (New Canaan Police Department via AP) less

 Photo: AP

-This photo provided by the New Canaan Police Department shows Michelle C. Troconis.
-Police in Connecticut have arrested a missing mother of five's estranged husband and his girlfriend on charges of evidence ... more
+This photo provided by the New Canaan Police Department shows Fotis Dulos.
+Police in Connecticut have arrested a missing mother of five's estranged husband and his girlfriend on charges of evidence tampering ... more

 Fotis Dulos ('DOO-lohs) and Michelle Troconis are scheduled to be arraigned Monday at Norwalk Superior Court.